 The City of Portland will make reasonable accommodations for anyone with a disability.
 We can also accommodate anyone who needs language translation.

 Please note that records requests not submitted online may take longer to fulfill.
-This is because we must enter those requests into the system manually.
+This is because we must enter those requests into the public records request system manually.

 Building permit records

-Using the online request portal, you can get different kinds of documents.
+Using the online request portal, you can receive different kinds of documents.
 From the Building Permit Records section, you can request:

 - Plans for site development